neuron-whisperer/jubilee/README.md

 * **Scripting:** For applications that require a particular sequence of states and substates, Jubilee supports the definition of a script.
 The script defines a set of "scenes," each indicating a mode and a set of parameters, optionally including a submode.
 The app or any mode can call `app.advance_scene()` to advance to the next scene in the script, or `app.select_scene(scene_id)` to jump to a particular scene by name or number.

-* **Resource Libraries:** Jubilee looks for folders called images and sounds in the main app folder and uatomatically loads them into app-level resources libraries.
+* **Resource Libraries:** Jubilee looks for folders called images and sounds in the main app folder and automatically loads them into app-level resource libraries.
 For each mode, Jubilee also looks for a subfolder of the same name, looks for further images and sounds subfolders for the mode, and automatically loads mode-level resource libraries.
 Image `blit` and `play_sound` methods can use resources specified by names.
 Jubilee will look first in the library for the current mode, then in the application library, and finally will try to load the resource using the name as a path.

 * **Animations and Sprites:** Each images folder can contain a subfolder for an animation as a set of images corresponding to animation frames.
 Each subfolder is loaded into an Animation as a set of frames.
 For each mode, a set of Sprites can be generated, each having an Animation object, x/y coordinates, and a current animation frame number.
 The mode `draw` method can render all of the sprites for the mode by calling `mode.render_sprites()`.
 A sprite can be configured to animate automatically through all frames of an Animation at a given rate.
 Further, if some frames for an Animation are named consistently and numbered - e.g.: `walk_left_1.jpg`, `walk_left_2.jpg`, etc. - then the Animation generates a Sequence, indexed by the shared name `walk_left`, and containing a list of the indexes in the Animation `frames` list that correspond to the animation sequence.
 A Sprite can be set to a specific Sequence in a given Animation, and can animate (automatically or on-demand) over the frames of the Sequence.

 * **Input:** On Linux, Jubilee will handle touch input if the config parameter touch_input is True.
-On MacOS, Jubilee automatically handles mouse events.
+On macOS, Jubilee automatically handles mouse events.
 Jubilee also stores and provides keyboard input on a key basis (`new_keys` for newly pressed keys and `held_keys` for all keys that are currently down) and as a keyboard buffer (`keyboard_buffer` as a string and `keyboard_buffer_chars` as an array of keys).